dmort27/subwordmodeling/index.md

 <a id="prerequisites">
 ## Prerequisites <a class="tiny-link" href="#">Top</a>

+The course is open to graduate students and advanced undergraduates who have completed:

 - One prior course in NLP
 - One prior course in ML (preferred, but not required)